-Seizures After Traumatic Brain Injury
+Seizures after Traumatic Brain Injury

 What do I need to know about seizures after a traumatic brain injury (TBI)?

-What are the symptoms of a seizure?
+What are the signs and symptoms of a seizure?

 - A generalized seizure may affect both sides of the brain.
-After you have a generalized seizure you may have a headache or feel irritable.
+After you have a generalized seizure, you may have a headache or feel irritable.
 The following are different types of generalized seizures:

 - A tonic, clonic, or tonic-clonic seizure usually involves the whole body.
 A clonic seizure involves jerking body movements.
 A tonic seizure involves stiffening of the body.
 A tonic-clonic seizure is a combination of clonic and tonic seizures.
 It is also called a grand mal seizure.
-During any of these types of seizures, you may lose consciousness, your eyes may roll up and back into your head, and you may sweat all over your body.
+During any of these types of seizures, you may lose consciousness.
+Your eyes may roll up and back into your head, and you may sweat all over your body.

 - A myoclonic seizure involves a sudden jerk of all or part of the body.